zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 }
 ```

-In this example, we've added five fields *TEMP_UNIT*, *HUMIDITY_UNIT*,
+In this example, we've added five fields *TEMP_UNIT*, *PRECIPITATION_UNIT*,
-*PRECIPITATION_UNIT*, *FREEZING_TEMP*, and *counter*.
-The first four are
+*FREEZING_TEMP*, and *counter*.
+The first four are marked final so they will
-marked final so they will act like constants.
-If you run this example, the
-output should be:
+act like constants.
+If you run this example, the output should be:

 ``` text
 Temp unit: F